harreld/Coursera_Capstone/PopularVenueModeling.md

 * Wikipedia for city location and population data; and
 * Foursquare for city venue data.

-These two data sources both use Latitude and Longitude which are used to relate their data sets.
+These two data sources both use Latitude and Longitude which are used to relate them.

 ### Wikipedia City Data